mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_push_based_log_export/README.md

-# MongoDB Atlas Provider -- Cloud Provider Access Role with AWS
+# MongoDB Atlas Provider -- Push-Based Log Export
 This example shows how to configure push-based log export for an Atlas project.

 ## Dependencies